Matt Blunt

-Matthew Roy Blunt (born November 20, 1970) is an American politician, lobbyist, and former naval officer who served as the 54th governor of Missouri from 2005 to 2009.
+Matthew Roy Blunt (born November 20, 1970) is an American politician who served as the 54th governor of Missouri from 2005 to 2009.
 He previously served ten years in the United States Navy and as Missouri secretary of state.

 Blunt won the 2004 Missouri gubernatorial election as the Republican nominee against Democratic nominee Claire McCaskill.
 The election coincided with elections in the Missouri General Assembly, where Republicans maintained their majority; this made Blunt the first Republican governor of Missouri to serve with a Republican legislature in 84 years, making his policy proposals easier to accomplish.
 At age 33, he also became the second-youngest person ever elected governor of Missouri after Kit Bond.
 Blunt did not seek a second term as governor, announcing his decision on January 22, 2008.
+Blunt was the only Republican to be elected Governor from 1988 to 2016.

 After working as a consultant, Blunt was hired as the president of the American Automotive Policy Council in 2011, representing the auto lobby in Washington, D.C.
 His father, Roy Blunt, has served in a variety of political offices, including as Missouri secretary of state and congressman, and in the U.S. Senate from 2011 to 2023.

 Early life and education

 Born in 1970 in Greene County, Missouri, Blunt is the son of politician Roy Blunt and his first wife Roseann Ray Blunt.
 The senior Blunt was first elected to office in 1984 as secretary of state for Missouri.
 He was elected as U.S. representative in 1997 and as U.S. senator in 2010.
 After graduating from Jefferson City High School in Jefferson City, Missouri, Matt Blunt was accepted into the United States Naval Academy, where he received a bachelor's degree in history in 1993.

 Blunt and his wife Melanie were married in May 1997.
-The couple has two sons, William Branch Blunt, born on March 9, 2005, and Brooks Anderson Blunt, born on January 1, 2010.
+The couple has two sons.
 Blunt is a member of the State Historical Society of Missouri, the American Legion, and the Missouri Farm Bureau.